WRF 2016 Major Release

 - RC begins meetings for major release cycle.

-- WRF users notified of release and provided
+- WRF users notified of release and reminded of

-information on dates and where to find requirements and procedures.
+where to find requirements and procedures for code submission.

 code made available for testing.